-When both the rational and irrational numbers combined, the combination is defined as the real numbers.
+Real numbers can be defined as the combination of both the rational and irrational numbers.
 Real numbers can be both positive or negative, and they are denoted by the symbol “R”.
-Numbers like a natural number, decimals, and fraction comes under the real number.
+Numbers like a natural number, decimals, and fractions come under the real number.

 Classification of Real Numbers

-- Integers– Whole numbers and negative of all natural numbers are collectively known as integers, for example -3, -2, -1, 0, 1, 2,
+Whole numbers and negative of all natural numbers are collectively known as integers which are also real numbers.
+Examples of real numbers include -3, -2, -1, 0, 1, 2, etc.

-- Irrational Numbers– The numbers which cannot be written in the form of p/q (simple fraction) are known as irrational numbers.
+The numbers which cannot be written in the form of p ⁄ q (simple fraction) are known as irrational numbers.
 Irrational numbers are non-terminating and non-repeating in nature.